oakworks/oakworks.github.io/blog/_posts/2017-03-23-shopify-sections-editor.md

 ## *Use blocks to modularize your entire shop*

 ___
+*Updated May 4th, 2017*

 One of Shopify's most requested features was drag and drop page editing.
 There wasn't an easy way to quickly rearrange content on a given page, or re-use components across pages.
 Then in October of 2016, Shopify rolled out a shiny new feature called *Sections* that allows users to add and move content on shop *homepages* with just a few clicks.

+*Note: This walkthrough is intended for those with at least some basic development experience.
+If you need help getting sections running on every page in your shop, [let us know](/#contact)!*

 >  <i class="fa fa-quote-left"></i>
 >  Shopify sections allow users to add and move content on shop homepage with just a few clicks.